Shouting CEO, changing rules: inside Tesla's Model 3-building sprint

 SAN FRANCISCO (Reuters) - A tense and short-tempered Chief Executive Elon Musk barked at engineers on the Fremont, California assembly line.
-Tesla Inc (TSLA.O) pulled workers from other departments to keep pumping out the Model 3 electric sedans, disrupting production of the Model S and X lines.
+Tesla Inc pulled workers from other departments to keep pumping out the Model 3 electric sedans, disrupting production of the Model S and X lines.
 And weekend shifts were mandatory.

 Tesla pulled out all the stops in the final week of June to meet its goal of making 5,000 Model 3s in a week, according to employees who spoke to Reuters.